awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-required-permissions-function.md

 Granting an identity both `iam:CreateRole` and `iam:AttachRolePolicy` permissions allows the identity to grant themselves any permissions\.

 In the resource policy for your Lambda function, we recommend that you include the context key `aws:SourceAccount` to help prevent AWS Lambda from being used as a [confused deputy](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.
 For some AWS services, to avoid the confused deputy scenario, AWS recommends that you use both the [aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) and [aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount) global condition keys\.
 However, if you include the context key `aws:SourceArn` in your Lambda rotation function policy, the rotation function can only be used to rotate the secret specified by that ARN\.
 We recommend that you include only the context key `aws:SourceAccount` so that you can use the rotation function for multiple secrets\.

-If you create the Lambda function another way, you must attach a resource policy to it and make sure it has the correct permissions\.
-You also need to create an execution role and make sure it has the correct permissions\.

 ## Lambda function resource policy<a name="rotating_Lambda-resource-policy"></a>